GameDev-K-G/Wolter/README.md

-Game development project -Development of a delivery game in the style of Wolt:bike:
+Game development project -Development of a delivery game in the style of Wolt:bike::video_game:

 <div dir='rtl' lang='he'>